 4. Ensuring your FCL transports are full

-Ensuring that your FCL containers are filled to capacity means the carbon cost for each shipment is lower.
+Ensuring you fill your FCL containers to capacity means the carbon cost for each shipment is lower.
 Implementing this strategy across all your shipments can have a massive impact on your overall carbon footprint.

 5. Work with greener carriers